projectit-org/ProjectIt-documentation/src/routes/030_Developing_a_Language/010_Default_Level/010_Defining_the_Language_Structure.md

 <Note>
 <svelte:fragment slot="header"> No quotes around numbers and booleans.</svelte:fragment>
 <svelte:fragment slot="content">
-Quotes (double or single) are not allowed around the values of properties of instances of limited concepts, for number and boolean types
+For number and boolean types, quotes (double or single) are not allowed around the values of properties of instances of limited concepts.
 </svelte:fragment>
 </Note>